Learning Informative Attention Weights for Person Re-Identification: Experiments

 \subsection{Implementation Details}

-\textbf{Training Settings of DCS-FB.} Following the settings in existing works~\cite{he2021transreid, zhang2020relation} for person Re-ID, we also use random cropping, horizontal flipping, and random erasing to augment the training data.
+\textbf{Training Settings of RIB Models with Fixed Backbones, including RIB-DCS-FB and RIB-CA-FB.} Following the settings in existing works~\cite{he2021transreid, zhang2020relation} for person Re-ID, random cropping, horizontal flipping, and random erasing are used to augment the training data.
 Label smoothing \cite{szegedy2016rethinking} is used to augment the labels of the cross-entropy loss.
 All models are trained with momentum SGD for $600$ epochs.
 The batch size is set to $256$.
-The momentum for SGD is set as $0.9$.
-The initial learning rate is set to $0.035$, and we decay the learning rate by $10$ at the $300$-th and $500$-th epoch.
+The momentum for SGD is set to $0.9$.
+The initial learning rate is set to $0.035$, and we decay the learning rate by $10$ at the $300$-th and $500$-th epochs.
 We set the weight decay of SGD to $0.0005$.
+To stabilize the training of DCS-Attention modules, we include a warm-up process that disables channel selection for the first $10$ epochs.